While it is always the way to go when it comes to a road trip, it will not serve you well when it comes to marketing.

 Ask anyone who has attempted to launch a brand on the fly, and they will tell you a marketing planning process is crucial.

 Understanding all steps of the strategic marketing planning process makes executing it that much easier.
-As you will see, these three steps require time and dedication to result in success.
+As you will see, these three steps require time and dedication to result in the marketing mix success.

-Consider this: You want to spend at least as much time planning the launch as you spent bringing your big idea to life.
+Consider this: You want to spend at least as much time planning the launch as you spent bringing your big idea to life through the strategic marketing planning.

 Planning ahead ensures you fly high instead of flop.